 One of the greatest figures in film and television is, in my opinion, a man named Joss Whedon.
-It may seem odd to begin an article about the importance of girls in STEM with a male television writer/director, but Joss is different.
+It may seem odd to begin an article about the importance of girls in STEM with a male television writer, director, and producer, but Joss is different.
 He is notorious for writing and bringing to life well-rounded, strong female characters.
 Due to this fantastic habit, he is frequently asked by the media, “So why do you write these strong women into your shows?”

 His typical response is concise, slightly sarcastic, and utterly perfect, “Because you’re still asking me that question.”